Glyphosate Detox: What It Is, Where It Hides in Your Food, and How to Reduce Exposure (2026)

 Safer Choices for First Foods, Formula, and Toddler Snacks

 - Infant cereals: avoid conventional oat, wheat, and rice cereals.
-Serenity Kids grain free puffs and Lesser Evil organic lil puffs are reliable replacements.
+Use One Degree Organics sprouted oat baby cereal (BioChecked) or Lesser Evil organic lil puffs as a reliable replacement.

 - Formula: conventional formulas use corn syrup solids and conventional soy or whey protein.
 European brands like HiPP and Holle use certified organic, biodynamic ingredients with no Roundup Ready inputs.
 Important caveat: the FDA does not regulate these formulas in the U.S., they are sold here through gray market importers, customs has periodically seized shipments, and labeling and instructions are not in English.
 Check current FDA import status before ordering and consult your pediatrician.